WebAssembly/spec/spectec/test-prose/TEST.md

 2. Return $subst_all_memtype(mt, dt*).

 blocktype_ z blocktype
-1. If blocktype is _IDX, then:
+1. If blocktype is some _IDX, then:
   a.
 Let (_IDX x) be blocktype.
   b.
-Assert: Due to validation, $Expand($type(z, x)) is FUNC.
+Assert: Due to validation, $Expand($type(z, x)) is some FUNC.
   c.
 Let (FUNC ft) be $Expand($type(z, x)).
   d.
 Return ft.
-2. Assert: Due to validation, blocktype is _RESULT.
+2. Assert: Due to validation, blocktype is some _RESULT.
 3. Let (_RESULT t?) be blocktype.
 4. Return [] -> t?.